glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 In the case of adding two number, the function will take input or the parameters of the function are the two number.
 If we call the function and give it input of 2 and 5, then 2 and 5 are the arguments.

-For example, here's how you would define a function in Kotlin programming language :
+For example, here's how you would define a function in Kotlin programming language:

 ```kotlin
 fun add(num1: Int, num2: Int): Int {